darthinvader/Creative-Writing/Book 1/04 Characters/Captain Aldara.md

 - **Credibility Issues:** Veteran perspective dismissed as "military paranoia" by traders

 ## Current Crisis Response
+- **Early Involvement:** Present from the beginning of the Coldreach siege, commanding defensive operations
+- **Tactical Command:** Issues orders to guard forces and coordinates with University magical support
 - **Vindication:** Recent siege validates her warnings about external threats
 - **Tactical Coordination:** Ready to work with University forces for integrated defense
 - **Resource Mobilization:** Prepared to activate emergency protocols and defensive measures